brandonhenry/ffmcp/guides/HOW_TO_USE.md

 ## Troubleshooting

-- **"Could not find a version that satisfies the requirement ffmcp"**: This package is not on PyPI.
-Install from source using `pip install -e .` from the project directory.
+- **"Could not find a version that satisfies the requirement ffmcp"**: Make sure you're using Python 3.8+ and pip is up to date: `pip install --upgrade pip`.
+If the issue persists, try installing from source: `pip install -e .` from the project directory.
 - **"externally-managed-environment" error**: You must use a virtual environment on macOS with Homebrew Python.
 Create one with `python3 -m venv venv` and activate it.
 - **"Command not found"**: Activate venv with `source venv/bin/activate`
 - **"API key not configured"**: Run `ffmcp config -p openai -k YOUR_KEY`
-- **"Module not found"**: Install with `pip install -e ".[all]"`
+- **"Module not found"**: Install with `pip install ffmcp[all]` or `pip install -e ".[all]"` if installing from source
 - **Permission errors**: Make sure venv is activated